IARU-R1-C5/beacons/BeaconDesignSuggestions.md

-# IARU R1 VHF and UP Beacon Design Suggestion
+# IARU R1 VHF and UP Beacon Design Suggestions

 ## What frequency should I use?